Xylitol In Sugar-Free Gum Is Highly Toxic to DogsFebruary 12, 2014

 What to do if you Suspect Xylitol Ingestion

-Any dogs suspected of ingesting xylitol or showing and clinical signs should be examined by a veterinarian immediately.
-Always bring the item, wrapper or container of the item you suspect your pet has ingested with you to the emergency hospital.
+Any dogs suspected of ingesting xylitol or showing clinical signs should be examined by a veterinarian immediately.
+Always bring the item, wrapper, or container of the item you suspect your pet has ingested with you to the emergency hospital.
 If there is any of the item itself left (uneaten) bring that as well.
 Being able to see how much was eaten can help your emergency doctor evaluate the degree of the problem.

 Blood tests can reveal if a dog is hypoglycemic or in liver failure.
 Dogs that are seen immediately after ingestion and are successfully decontaminated, have the best prognosis.

 The prognosis for dogs showing signs of hypoglycemia is good if they are treated quickly.
-Dogs in liver failure and with bleeding disorders have a poor prognosis.
+Dogs in liver failure and those with bleeding disorders have a poor prognosis.

 Treatment usually involves inducing vomiting (if ingestion is recent), and hospitalization on IV fluids and dextrose supplementation for anywhere from 12-48 hours.
 Depending on the amount ingested, other therapies such as liver protectants may be recommended.